Skip to main content

 • Don’t assume you’ll be paid back for a non-standard expense; please ask your contact.
 Example: coach airfare will be repaid, but not flight insurance.

-• Please read the Procedure on Per Diem Rates for information about meal reimbursements.
+• Meals: Please read the Procedure on Per Diem Rates for information about meal reimbursements.
 See Understanding Per Diem if you need more details.
+You will have to provide a lodging receipt to claim meals, even if you are not claiming lodging.

-• NOTICE RE: AIRBNB – If you plan to use Airbnb or any other non-hotel lodging, you must fill out the Third-Party Lodging Request Form, follow the instructions, and include both the form and the approval from travel in your Travel Prompter request.
+• NOTICE RE: AIRBNB – If you plan to use Airbnb or any other non-hotel lodging, you must fill out the Third-Party Lodging Request Form, and include the approval from travel in your Travel Prompter request.

-• Sharing a room?
-You can only be reimbursed for your half of the cost.
+• You can only be reimbursed for your half of the cost.
 The other person in the room must claim the other half of the cost on their travel expenses.

 • If the hotel will allow it, please try to split the payment at the hotel.